 Over one hundred plus members worked on this virtual cabaret.
-The production represents a tapestry of talent featuring seven full scale music videos designed, recorded, filmed, and edited entirely by Voices of Hope members.
+The production represents a tapestry of talent featuring 8 full scale music videos, 7 of which were designed, recorded, filmed, and edited entirely by Voices of Hope members.
 With additional commentary, storytelling and guest appearances, this performance is a tribute to the resilience that has sustained us in the darkest of days, and a reflection of the hope that kept us moving forward.

 In Spring 2020, Voices of Hope (VOH) was just a few weeks out from presenting its spring musical fundraiser at North Shore Music Theater when suddenly the curtain was brought down and the lights went out.
 COVID-19 had struck with a heavy hand and stages around the world went silent.